moralesalberto/depot/README.md

   Scenario: Show product listing
   Given there is an Admin user
   When the Admin user visits the products page
-  Then a list of products should be shown with links to view/modifiy them And a link to Add a New Product should be shown as well
+  Then a list of products should be shown, each with a link to View the product detail And a link to Add a New Product should also be shown
 ```
 If you run cucumber again, of course you expect your tests to fail.
 That is the point, the errors will point you to where to go next.

 ```
 $ bundle exec cucumber
 Using the default profile...
 Feature: Admin interface to view and create products

   Scenario: Show product listing                                                         # features/products.feature:2
-    Given there is an Admin user                                            # features/products.feature:3 Undefined step: "there is an Admin user" (Cucumber::Undefined) features/products.feature:3:in `Given there is an Admin user' When the Admin user visits the products page                            # features/products.feature:4 Undefined step: "the Admin user visits the products page" (Cucumber::Undefined) features/products.feature:4:in `When the Admin user visits the products page' Then a list of products should be shown with links to view/modifiy them # features/products.feature:5 Undefined step: "a list of products should be shown with links to view/modifiy them" (Cucumber::Undefined) features/products.feature:5:in `Then a list of products should be shown with links to view/modifiy them' And a link to Add a New Product should be shown as well                 # features/products.feature:6 Undefined step: "a link to Add a New Product should be shown as well" (Cucumber::Undefined) features/products.feature:6:in `And a link to Add a New Product should be shown as well'
+    Given there is an Admin user                                                         # features/step_definitions/products.rb:1
+    When the Admin user visits the products page                                         # features/products.feature:4 Undefined step: "the Admin user visits the products page" (Cucumber::Undefined) features/products.feature:4:in `When the Admin user visits the products page' Then a list of products should be shown, each with a link to View the product detail # features/products.feature:5 Undefined step: "a list of products should be shown, each with a link to View the product detail" (Cucumber::Undefined) features/products.feature:5:in `Then a list of products should be shown, each with a link to View the product detail' And a link to Add a New Product should also be shown                                 # features/products.feature:6 Undefined step: "a link to Add a New Product should also be shown" (Cucumber::Undefined) features/products.feature:6:in `And a link to Add a New Product should also be shown'

 1 scenario (1 undefined)
-4 steps (4 undefined)
+4 steps (3 undefined, 1 passed)
-0m0.182s
+0m0.205s

 You can implement step definitions for undefined steps with these snippets:

-Given(/^there is an Admin user$/) do pending # express the regexp above with the code you wish you had end

 When(/^the Admin user visits the products page$/) do pending # express the regexp above with the code you wish you had end

-Then(/^a list of products should be shown with links to view\/modifiy them$/) do pending # express the regexp above with the code you wish you had end
+Then(/^a list of products should be shown, each with a link to View the product detail$/) do pending # express the regexp above with the code you wish you had end

-Then(/^a link to Add a New Product should be shown as well$/) do pending # express the regexp above with the code you wish you had end
+Then(/^a link to Add a New Product should also be shown$/) do pending # express the regexp above with the code you wish you had end